NielsLiisberg/noxdb-tutorials/README.md

 The "router" program is always called if the URL begins with "router".
 It is a regex set in the webconfig.xml.
 The router parses the URL, parse the input JSON and call the required service.
 Finally the router serializes the object graph into JSON for the HTTP client.

-Take a look at "router.rpgle" and "msProduct.rpgle" - they carry the whole secret!
+Take a look at "router.rpgle" and "employee.rpgle" - they carry the whole secret!

 # Consuming Services